-Add 3 cloves of chopped garlic and 2 tsp grated fresh ginger to the soy sauce mixture.
+Add 3 cloves of chopped garlic and 2 teaspoon grated fresh ginger to the soy sauce mixture.

 Cover and refrigerate, and allow the flank steak to marinate for 1-2 hours.
 Remove the flank steak from the fridge 20-30 minutes before grilling so that the steak comes to room temperature.